bromagosa/Snap4Arduino/README.md

 ## Old Repository

 This repository contains only source files.
-The old, huge (2Gb+!) repository that contained all binaries can still be find for archaeologic purposes at: https://github.com/edutec/Snap4Arduino-old-huge
+The old, huge (2Gb+!) repository that contained all binaries can still be found for archaeologic purposes at: https://github.com/edutec/Snap4Arduino-old-huge